Factors to Consider

 Important Information/Factors

-Before signing up for any up for any Medicare plan, consider the following, as no single plan is the right plan for all people:
+Before signing up for any up for any Medicare insurance plan, consider the following, as no single plan is the right plan for all people:

 • Original Medicare (Part A + Part B) has NO out-of-pocket maximum spending limit, doesn’t cover vision services, routine dental care, or out-of-the-country medical expenses.